By definition manual handling is the act of pushing, pulling, or using other bodily force to lift and carry loads.

 Many businesses require their workers to perform some kind of manual handling.
 From retail workers stacking shelves to factory workers assembling products on conveyor belts.
 Whatever the task, if it is performed poorly, incorrectly, or for too long – it can pose a risk of injury.

-The most common types of injury are lower back pains, neck pain and problems with shoulders and arms, including forearm, elbow, wrist, hand and fingers.
-These symptoms can result from lifting a heavy or unbalanced load only once, or from continually lifting a heavy or unbalanced load.
+The most common types of injury are lower back pains, neck pain, and problems with shoulders and arms – including forearm, elbow, wrist, hand and fingers.
+These injuries can result from lifting a heavy or unbalanced load only once, or from continually lifting a heavy or unbalanced load.
 Sometimes these injuries lead to permanent disability and expensive compensation claims.

 The weight of the load is critical but also important is the frequency of lifting, posture while lifting, the surrounding environment and the employee’s physical fitness.
 When you assess any manual handling, always consider the task, individual, load, and environment.

 You should also have manual handling posters around the workplace to inform employees on how to perform certain tasks correctly.
 And make sure your employees always follow the operating instructions and limitations set by the manufacturer of any products or equipment they are handling.

 Employees who become sick or injured due to work are, in most circumstances, entitled to compensation.

 Employers have an obligation to help sick and injured employees gain access to the advice, guidance, and financial support they need to recover and, where possible, return to work safely.

 Compensation claim payouts are given to employees in one of three ways:

 Each state and territory has its own regulations when it comes to workers compensation.
 Therefore, how and where you go to submit a workers compensation claim, and the amount of money the employee can expect to receive, will depend on the relevant state and territory.